jonkelleyatrackspace/ops_api/README.md

 ## Security Model

 The API has input string management classes to handle the possibility of bad-actor injection attempts.
-This API should never be exposed without authentication, but if you do then there are a few precautions to delay compromise.
+This will prevent most casual to intermediate attempts of injection using a variety of known methods. **Absolutely no security will be foolproof.** Always use trusted authentication in front of this service or htpasswd.

-Do I want to CREATE a role or DROP the postgres role?
+Here is a demonstration attempt of SQL injection, naughty naughty.

     curl -XPOST http://localhost:3000/extensions/psql_create_role -H "Content-Type: application/json" -d '{ "role": "jonkelley", "password": "SERVER'\''; DROP ROLE postgres;HACKED", "connection_limit": "3"}'

-This request is audited by a log event `SecurityFaultDangerousUserInput value: "SERVER'; DROP ROLE postgres;HACKED"`
+System Log: `EXCEPTION: SecurityFaultDangerousUserInput value: "SERVER'; DROP ROLE postgres;HACKED"`

-You should see this response:
+The user should see this response:

     {
         "debug": {